-- Step 5.
-Once the initial array has been created, various properties can be changed: - a.
+- a.
 Layout of the pixels (pixels can snap to the grid or have arbitrary positions). - b.
 Pixel addressing within the profile's total channel count (using each pixel's address field). - c.
 Pixel types (using the type pop-up menu). - d.
 Park values can be assigned and additional pixels can be added (parked pixels or extra color pixels) by clicking the [+] button.
-(For complete instructions on park values, refer to "Parked Pixels" on page 100.) - e.
+(For complete instructions on park values, refer to "Parked Pixels" on page 101.) - e.
 Pixels can be removed by selecting a pixel and pressing the [-] button.